4.1 Basic Rules of Combat

 OPPORTUNITY ATTACK

-When a creature enters your melee weapon range you may make an opportunity [ATTACK] as a [REACTION].
+When a creature enters your melee weapon range you may make an [ATTACK] as a [REACTION].
 An opportunity attack follows the same rules as a normal attack.
-In the case of two creatures capable of making an attack, the creature with the longer range attacks first.
+The moving creature does not get an opportunity attack.

 4.2 Math – Combat